-- Locate and Install the 45° pipe / hose drain coupling from the outside of the cabinet (barbed end goes in the cabinet) through hole in the right side of the cabinet and secure with two field supplied #8 selftapping screws (see Figure 24). - 2.
+- Locate and Install the 45° pipe / hose drain coupling from the outside of the cabinet (barbed end goes in the cabinet) through hole in the right side of the cabinet and secure with two field supplied #8 selftapping screws (see Figure 25). - 2.
 Locate the long drain hose #3 and cut at line "A". - 3.
 Install large end of hose #3 to trap outlet and secure with 1.25" clamp.

-Installer selects right or left side drain and installs this hose accordingly.
+and installs this hose accordingly.